OpenRefine/openrefine.org/src/pages/openrefine_history.md

 ---
 # OpenRefine History

 Over the last ten years, OpenRefine has undergone significant transformations, including changes in its name and development model.
-It has transitioned from an enterprise-led model to a grant-based funding model.
+It has transitioned from an enterprise-led open source model to a community-based open source model, with later support from occasional [grants](/funding).

 ```mermaid
 %%{init: { 'theme': 'forest', 'timeline': {'disableMulticolor': true}}}%%